TeddingtonPeas/C-Users-edwar-OneDrive-My-Documents-DEADZONE/README.md

-# freqtrade environment for deadzome strategy
+# freqtrade environment for deadzone strategy

 ## Steps to setup environment: